C. Crane CC-3 and CC-2E

 The last step is to press and release the reset button on the bottom of the radio with a paper clip when the alignment is complete.

 FM reception is also as good as it gets in a portable radio.
 Excellent FM sensitivity and selectivity allow these radios to pull in some problem signals clearly and they rank among the best FM portables I have ever tested.
 I’ve mentioned before that my location near a hilltop in Connecticut allows unusual reception of FM signals from Maine to Cape Cod, MA and New York.
 Some frequencies feature multiple stations which can be separated by re-orienting the rod antenna or moving the radio a foot or two here or there.
+(I have since moved to Kentucky but again I am at a fairly high elevation and the FM band is full of tightly packed signals).
 Some signals are weak and most are crowded on a very full dial.
 The CC-3 and CC-2E separated as many stations clearly as any other FM portables I own and better than most.

 A few readers have asked how the FM reception can be so good when the whip antenna is only 22.5 inches long, because many radios, especially those that include shortwave, have longer antennas.
 Evidently the DSP chip is well-matched to this antenna and the bottom line is that I have no portable radio that pulls in FM better, even if its antenna is longer.

 Any Cons?
 Sure…no radio is perfect.
 The most often heard complaint is that the handle feels less secure than a real handle would – it is an indentation in the back with a rubber grip which is OK but does require a bit of care.
 C. Crane does offer a protective carry case as an option which is a good idea if you are going to be carrying the radio frequently.

 The top mounted buttons are not completely resistant to dirt or dust infiltration.
 If used in such environments care should be taken to try to keep the top of the radio clean as dirt can cause switch problems.